March Comes In like a Lion: Manga

 By January 2022, March Comes In like a Lion had over 3 million copies in circulation.

 The manga was nominated for the second annual Manga Taishō award in 2009; and it won this award in its fourth edition in 2011.
 Also in 2011, it won the 35th Kodansha Manga Award in the general category, along with Space Brothers.
 In 2014, it won the Grand Prize of the 18th Tezuka Osamu Cultural Prize.
 In 2021, the manga won the manga division's Grand Prize of the 24th Japan Media Arts Festival.
 On Kadokawa Media Factory's Da Vinci magazine "Book of the Year" list, March Comes In like a Lion topped the list for three consecutive years from 2015 to 2017; it ranked fourth in 2019; eighth in 2020; seventeenth in 2022; and sixth in 2023.
 In the top manga for male readers category of Takarajimasha's Kono Manga ga Sugoi! list, the manga ranked fifth and tied for seventh (with Drifters) in 2012 and 2017, respectively.
 On TV Asahi's Manga Sōsenkyo 2021 poll, in which 150,000 people voted for their top 100 manga series, March Comes In like a Lion ranked 99th.

+Denpa's English release (Volume 4) was nominated for Best Continuing Manga Series at the third American Manga Awards co-organized by Anime NYC and Japan Society in 2026.